 Just about all septic systems contain nitrogen, which derives from urine.
-This wreaks havoc when the tank releases the effluent into the drain field.
+This wreaks havoc when the tank releases the effluent, or liquid waste, into the drain field.
 Fortunately, new technology is now available that may yield nitrogen-reducing septic systems.
-This breakthrough may be the future of septic technology.
+This breakthrough may be the future of septic technology in Woodinville and all over the U.S.

 Some areas have taken the initiative.
 The Cape Cod area in Massachusetts started the Buzzards Bay Coalition.
-In this group several residences receive a new septic installation with nitrogen-reducing capabilities.
+In this group several residences installed a new septic installation with nitrogen-reducing capabilities.

 The new system uses what is known as a blackwater tank.
 These tanks don’t actually remove nitrogen.
 Instead, the system contains the nitrogen in an impermeable tank until the owner removes it via a septic pump.